otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Prekey Messages (DATA)
    All 'N' Prekey Messages serialized according to OTRv4 specification.

+J (BYTE)
+   A number that shows if a Client Profile is present or not.
+If present, set it to one; otherwise, to zero.

 Client Profile (CLIENT-PROF)
   The Client Profiles created as described in the section "Creating a Client